 Michael Hickman (2009) is a Staff Data Analyst with the National Industries for the Blind.

 Alicia Ring (2009) earned her MAEd in Educational Leadership and Policy Studies at Virginia Tech and currently serves as a Counselor for the Student Support Services program at Wytheville Community College.

-James Dye (2007) completed a post-graduate certificate in Information Systems at Virginia Commonwealth University and currently works as a Data Analyst for fund raising at the College of William and Mary.
+James Dye (2007) completed a post-graduate certificate in Information Systems at Virginia Commonwealth University and currently works as a Data Analyst and Report Writer in Human Resources at Virginia Commonwealth University.

 Jeannie Fry (2007) is a Researcher at Johns Hopkins School of Medicine in the Behavioral Pharmacology Research Unit, and co-author of an article appearing in the journal Drug and Alcohol Dependence.